Skip to main content

 Want to learn more about how to create your company’s data strategy?
 Check out the Trailhead module Customer Data Platform Strategy.

 Meet Rachel Rodriguez, a customer (and super fan) of outdoor gear and apparel retailer Northern Trail Outfitters (NTO).
-NTO has data about Rachel in multiple systems: a customer profile in Commerce Cloud, Marketing Cloud, and more.
+NTO has data about Rachel in multiple systems like a customer profile in Commerce Cloud and Marketing Cloud Engagement, a customer support case history in Service Cloud, and more.
 However, each system has different information about her (like different email addresses).
 We call these unique pieces of data contact points (phone number, email address, or physical mailing address).

 Image of Rachel and the information we know about her from various sources, like emails, phone numbers, and usernames.

 Customers, like Rachel, are represented by multiple contact records and system-specific profiles across various systems, which is necessary for each cloud and product to operate independently.
-For a marketer, connecting the dots in order to send a marketing campaign to Rachel, can be tricky.
+For a marketer or service rep, connecting the dots in order to send a marketing campaign to Rachel or find a single view of her support history, can be tricky.

 With identity resolution rules in place, NTO’s view of Rachel Rodriguez includes a unified ID from multiple sources.